mikes222/mapsforge_flutter/README.md

 # mapsforge_flutter

 A port of mapsforge for pure flutter.
-The library is in an early stage.

 Please take a look at the original library for android and java:

 https://github.com/mapsforge/mapsforge

-Same license as the original mapsforge project.
-LPGL-v3
+If the device of your userbase is online while showing the map do not use that library.
+While it is possible to show online-tiles there are much simpler libs available out there to perform this job.

+The main feature of this library is to analyze compressed mapfiles locally storead at the user's device and render the tiles on the user's device while the device has no internet connection.

 ## Limitations

-Currently flutter has no support for dashed lines
+Currently flutter has no support for dashed lines, but dashed lines are implemented already (unfortunately not as a native feature and thus a bit slower)

 doubleTap() does not provide a location.
 See https://github.com/flutter/flutter/issues/20000 But there is a workaround which I have already implemented.